RRR06/QustodioBypass/Windows/README.md

 - Click more details
 - Scroll down to qustodio engine/app/tray icon
 - they will take a few tries to kill but eventually once you can end them all and they disappear it should be disabled until the next time you reboot
+- it appears to help if you kill app the engine then tray

 # Installation
 Download the winKill.bat or monitorConfig.bat, found under the Windows folder.